vignesh-nagarajan-vn/Hustle/README.md

 - Built through Jetson's Entrepreneurs-in-Residence Program (June - August 2024)
   - Received direct mentorship from Jetson's CEO (Will Rush) & CTO (Natalie Young)
   - Pitched to a live audience of 32 angel investors/VCs and ultimately secured a $3,000 award
-- Received positive feedback from 92% of interviewees during market fit analysis
 - Continued development until December 2024, culminating our work in a video demonstration